Mitigating the impact of fiber assignment on the measurement of galaxy-lensing cross correlation: Fiber assignment artifacts

 \subsection{Galaxy power spectrum in real space}

 First, we investigate the galaxy power spectrum in real space (i.e., ignoring the peculiar velocity of galaxies).
 In the following, all of the power spectrum and cross power spectrum measurements are done by using the Fast Fourier transform (FFT).
 We use the FFTW library for Fourier transform \cite{FFTW05}.
-The nearest grid point (NGP) assignment is adopted to compute the galaxy number density contrast, $\delta_g({\bm x}) = n_g({\bm x})/\bar{n}_g - 1$, where $n_g({\bm x})$ is the galaxy number density estimated within the cubic grid at a three-dimensional position ${\bm x}$.
+The nearest grid point (NGP) assignment is adopted to compute the galaxy number density contrast\footnote{In general, the NGP density assignment scheme is not reliable already at the scales larger than the grid size.
+However, as investigated in Ref.\cite{agrawal/etal:2017,makiya/etal:2021}, the NGP assignment recovers the input power spectrum up to nearly the Nyquist frequency in the lognormal simulation as long as we use the same mesh size as the realization of lognormal field.}, $\delta_g({\bm x}) = n_g({\bm x})/\bar{n}_g - 1$, where $n_g({\bm x})$ is the galaxy number density estimated within the cubic grid at a three-dimensional position ${\bm x}$.
 The grid size is the same with lognormal realizations of galaxies.
 The mean galaxy number density $\bar{n}_g$ is defined as $\bar{n}_g = N_g/V$, where $N_g$ is the total number of galaxies within survey volume $V$.
+As we

 We estimate the power spectrum as

 where $\tilde{\delta}_g({\bm k})$ is the Fourier transformed galaxy number density contrast and $N_{k}$ is the number of Fourier modes within a given $(k,\mu_k)$ bin.
 The cosine of the angle between ${\bm k}$ and the LOS ($z$-direction), $\mu_k$, is defined as $\mu_k \equiv k_z/k$.
 Here we assume that the LOS vector is the same for all galaxies (i.e., global plane-parallel approximation).
 The shot noise power spectrum $P_{\rm shot}$ is given by $P_{\rm shot} = 1/\bar{n}_g$.
 Since the galaxy density fields are generated to satisfy the periodic boundary condition, we do not need to care about the window effect of the survey boundary.